 How Do I Choose a Stairlift?

-To make choosing a stairlift easier, we’ve put together some ideas to get you started in choosing the right stairlift for you.
+To make choosing a stairlift easier, we’ve put together some ideas to get you started.
+We’ll help you choose the right stairlift for you.
 We’ve taken a few different factors into consideration so you can make sure you’ve covered all bases before making up your mind.

 Ask the Experts

 If you’ve been discharged from hospital recently, you may have been referred to the Occupational Therapy team.
-Occupational therapists advise around the best modifications to your home so you can live there as independently, and as safely, as possible.
+Occupational therapists advise around the best modifications to your home.
+This is so you can live there as independently, and as safely, as possible.
 If you have access to one, speak to your occupational therapist for their professional opinion on having a stairlift installed.

 Alternatively, at Halton Stairlifts, our team of stairlift engineers has years of experience working in homes and commercial settings across the UK.
-We always aim to provide impartial honest advice and will never recommend a stairlift if it’s not suitable for your home for the sake of a sale.
+We always aim to provide impartial honest advice.
+We’ll never recommend a stairlift if it’s not suitable for your home for the sake of a sale.
 If you’re looking for help with choosing a stairlift, arrange a free no obligation home assessment with one of our expert team.
-We can advise on the best stairlift features to look out for and can measure up your home, and you, for the best possible recommendation.
+We can advise on the best stairlift features to look out for.
+We’ll also measure up your home, and you, for the best possible recommendation.

 Shape and Style of Staircase

 Knowing the shape and style of your staircase will help to guide you in choosing the right stairlift.
-Our handy guide will show you how to measure your staircase so you can get an idea of the stairlifts that are available to you.
+Our handy guide will show you how to measure your staircase.
+This will help you get some idea of the stairlifts that are available to you.

 If you have a staircase that goes straight up to your landing without any turns or half-landings, you need a straight stairlift.
-A straight rail stairlift is fitted to your stairs rather than your walls, and they tend to be a cheaper stairlift option.
+A straight rail stairlift is fitted to your stairs rather than your walls.
+They also tend to be a cheaper stairlift option.

 If your staircase features a turn, curve, or a half landing, you need a curved stairlift.
 A curved stairlift allows you to travel safely around bends without interrupting your journey upstairs.

 If you’re having difficulty accessing your garden or outside your home because of an external staircase, you need an outdoor stairlift.
-Outdoor stairlifts are hard wearing and weather resistant, making them a fantastic option for getting out and about.
+Outdoor stairlifts are hard wearing and weather resistant.
+And they’re a fantastic option for getting out and about.

 Features of a Stairlift